Every other day in Florida, a baby dies from suffocation while sleeping unsafely.

 - Two-thirds of infant sleep-related deaths happened when parents shared a bed with their baby (co-sleeping).

-- Infants are 40x more likely to die in adult beds than in their own cribs.
+- Infants are 40 times more likely to die in adult beds than in their own cribs.

-- Other soft surfaces like couches, futons, recliners, and air mattresses pose suffocation risks as well.
+- Soft surfaces, such as couches, futons, recliners, and air mattresses, also pose suffocation risks.

 Cause of Death Is Suffocation — Not SIDS

-- The District Six Medical Examiner has not determined a cause of death as SIDS (Sudden Infant Death Syndrome) in over 17 years.
+- Many Florida medical examiners have not determined a cause of death as SIDS (Sudden Infant Death Syndrome) in decades.

 - SIDS denotes the cause of death is unknown.
-However, when a healthy baby dies a sleep-related death, we know the cause of death is frequently suffocation or overlay from co-sleeping.
+However, when a healthy baby dies due to unsafe sleep, we do know the cause of death: it’s asphyxiation or suffocation.

-- Knowing this fact, you can protect babies by always laying them down to sleep safely.
+- Knowing this fact, everyone can protect babies from suffocation by always laying them down to sleep safely.

 Sleeping Babies on Their Back Is Safest

-- Some parents worry that babies will choke when on their backs but their airway anatomy and gag reflex prevents this.
+- Some parents worry that babies will choke when on their back but their airway anatomy and gag reflex prevent choking.

-- When babies sleep on their backs, the trachea (windpipe) lies on top of the esophagus, so gravity stops spit-up from getting into the windpipe.
+- When babies sleep on their back, the trachea (windpipe) lies on top of the esophagus, so gravity stops spit-up from getting into the windpipe.

-- Babies who sleep on their backs are less likely to choke and less likely to have their airways (breathing) blocked.
+- Babies who sleep on their back are less likely to choke and less likely to have their airway (breathing) blocked.

 The First Year of a Baby’s Life Is Critical

-- Sleep-related suffocation deaths generally happen in baby’s first year – most within the first 8 months.
+- Sleep-related suffocation deaths generally happen in a baby’s first year – most within the first eight months.

-- At birth, babies have heavy heads and weak neck muscles; this makes it difficult for them to lift their heads to breathe freely if airways are blocked.
+- At birth, babies have heavy heads and weak neck muscles; this makes it difficult for them to lift their heads to breathe freely if their airway is blocked.

-We Know More Today Than We Ever Have
+We Know More Today Than We Used To

 - As more information becomes available, we must change old practices and beliefs to keep babies safe while sleeping.

-- We changed our habits about car seats; today they are proven life savers and most parents wouldn’t risk driving baby without one – even if they’ve never had an accident.
+- We changed our habits about car seats; today, they are proven lifesavers, and most parents wouldn’t risk driving a baby without one — even if they’ve never had an accident.

-- Using this same logic, let’s make safe sleep for infants as common a safety practice as car seats.
+- Using this same logic, let’s make safe sleep for infants as universally practiced as using car seats.